-Characterised by a labyrinth of narrow walking lanes, sand-coloured houses topped with beautiful Barjajeel (wind towers), which provided natural air-conditioning, Al Fahidi is what Dubai looked like in the middle of the 19th century.
-These traditional buildings are made of natural materials such as muds, stones, corals, palm woods and teaks, and are separated by alleys and public squares.
+Characterized by a labyrinth of narrow walking lanes, sand-colored houses topped with beautiful Barjajeel (wind towers), which provided natural air-conditioning, Al Fahidi is what Dubai looked like in the middle of the 19th century.
+These traditional buildings are made of natural materials such as muds, stones, corals, palm woods, and teaks, and are separated by alleys and public squares.
 House’s windows and doors were also built in a special way to ensure the privacy and discretion of its owners.

-Due to its strategic location at Dubai Creek until the early 20th century, this nicely restored neighbourhood played an important role in managing the emirate and organising the commercial ties overseas.
-Though the Golden Age of Al Fahidi has gone, the area is still home to numerous cultural and artistic institutions, ranging from exhibitions, museums to the cultural centre, Sheikh Mohammed bin Rashid Center for Cultural Understanding.
+Due to its strategic location at Dubai Creek until the early 20th century, this nicely restored neighborhood played an important role in managing the emirate and organizing the commercial ties overseas.
+Though the Golden Age of Al Fahidi has gone, the area is still home to numerous cultural and artistic institutions, ranging from exhibitions, museums to the cultural center, Sheikh Mohammed bin Rashid Center for Cultural Understanding.

 - Al Fahidi is located in the northern part of Bur Dubai.
 To get there, take Metro 2 to the station: Al Fahidi.